dret/webconcepts/concepts/jwt-claim/nbf.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/jwt-claim/nbf"
 title:         "JSON Web Token Claim: nbf"
+concept-name:  JSON Web Token Claim
+concept-value: nbf
 description: "The \"nbf\" (not before) claim identifies the time before which the JWT MUST NOT be accepted for processing.
 The processing of the \"nbf\" claim requires that the current date/time MUST be after or equal to the not-before date/time listed in the \"nbf\" claim."
 ---